DHTMLX/docs-diagram/docs/guides/diagram/configuration.md

 This value will be applied, if the configuration object of the shape doesn't contain the `type` property.

-The default types for all shapes are:
+The default types of shapes are:

 - *"rectangle"* - for the diagram in the default mode
 - *"card"*  - for the diagram in the default mode or the org chart mode
 - *"topic"* - for the diagram in the mindmap mode
+- *"task"* - for the diagram in the pert mode

 ## Setting the default line type